sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

 }
 {% endhighlight %}

+As the name already suggests, RootFlowCoordinator becomes our new starting point (not NewsFlowCoordinator.start() anymore).
 Let's take a closer look at the **RootFlowCoordinator**.
 As already mentioned RootFlowCoordinator observes the **Usermanager** whether or not the current user is authenticated.
 If user is not authenticated, then we start the **LoginFlowCoordinator**.